Characters: GL Sinestro Corps

 - The Dragon: Sinestro's right-hand man.

 - Drill Sergeant Nasty: If you fail his tasks in any way, shape, or form, he'll devour you then and there.
+Well, that's how he used to be; he's become far more reasonable since his life fell apart and he was forced to rebuild everything.

 - Evil Counterpart: To Kilowog, the Green Lanterns' drill instructor and fellow hulking alien.
 They dueled twice in the Sinestro Corps War.